Australian Government OS-Help Loan Scheme

 - complete and submit a Vendor EFT form (electronic funds transfer).

 The OS-HELP debt is incurred on the day that the you receive the money.
-The money will be paid by electronic transfer of funds into a bank account you nominate within a fortnight of the above information being confirmed.
+The money will be paid by electronic transfer of funds into a bank account you nominate.
+It takes approximately 10 working days from the time the fund transfer is submitted to University Finance by the International Exchange Program.

 Before being paid